+Dated:, 2016

+Signature

-MATERIALS ELECTION
+MATERIALS ELECTION Signature

 SEC rules permit companies to send you a notice that proxy information is available on the Internet, instead of mailing you a complete set of materials.
 Check the box to the right if you want to receive a complete set of future proxy materials by mail, at no cost to you.
-If you do not take action you may receive only a Notice.
-Please sign exactly as your name(s) appear(s) hereon.
+If you do not take action you ☐ Please sign exactly as your name(s) appear(s) hereon.
 When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
 Joint owners should each sign personally.
 All holders must sign.
 If a corporation or partnership, please sign in full corporate or partnership name, by authorized officer.